openstack/openstack-manuals/doc/admin-guide-cloud/source/networking_adv-features.rst

 routers can connect multiple L2 Networking networks and can also provide a gateway that connects one or more private L2 networks to a shared external network.
 For example, a public network for access to the Internet.
-See the *OpenStack Configuration Reference* for details on common models of deploying Networking L3 routers.
+See the `OpenStack Configuration Reference <http://docs. openstack.org/liberty/config-reference/content>`_ for details on common models of deploying Networking L3 routers.

 The L3 router provides basic NAT capabilities on gateway ports that uplink the router to external networks.
 This router SNATs all traffic by